cerse/cerse.github.io/CerseMeetingHandBook.md

   * Choose the `Pages` menu item on the left-hand menu.
   * Change the `Source` to `Deploy from a branch` and choose the branch to be `main` and the root to be `/ (root)` and remember to `Save` (your io pages will be generated from your [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) pages in the repo starting from a `README.md` file).
   * When you make this change GitHub will inform you where your GitHub io pages are published.
 It will follow the pattern: `https://cerse.github.io/YourRepoName`.
 Take a copy of your io pages URL.
-  * If you copy the `_config.yaml` from another repo to use the Cayman theme as that gives a better accessibility score - we have previously been using the `Midnight theme`.
-If you think there is a better one for your event use that instead.
+  * If you copy the `_config.yaml` from another repo to use the Cayman theme as that gives a better accessibility score.
   * Go back to your repo page.
 3. Click on the `Edit` button to modify the message `No description, website, or topics provided.`.
 If you do not see this button ask for your privileges to be increased.
 Add a short description for your event but more importantly add the GitHub io pages URL for your website.
 4. Create a `Readme.md` file.
 Populate with the contents of a previous event.
 Begin to edit with the corresponding content for your event.